[last update Thu 13 Nov 2014]

 - Environmental protection.
 Bikes for Refugees aims to improve the environment by (a) diverting unwanted bikes and parts from general refuse, and putting them back into use; (b) encouraging the use of bicycles for transport, thus lowering environmental impact, and reducing carbon pollution.

-You can help us the following ways
+You can help in the following ways

 - Become a volunteer We're looking for people with: interest and some experience in bike maintenance/repair; able to turn up for 2-3 hours on Saturday mornings; friendly and patient with people from a range of backgrounds.
 If you want to improve your skills with bike mechanics - and you don't mind a little dust and grease - please contact us.